 The Learning Coach works alongside their children every day by accessing structured, comprehensive, online lesson plans.
 You support their progress by assisting with the completion of online lessons, ensuring class attendance, assuring the completion and submission of coursework and projects assigned by the teacher, and logging academic hours.
+PA Virtual requires that a parent/guardian/Learning Coach remains at home with the student while the student is attending school in order to provide academic support to the student.
 Your partnership with PA Virtual teachers is essential in helping your child to meet benchmarks, both academically and socially.

 Attendance is recorded every day by signing into Blackboard, our ‘virtual schoolhouse’.
 In addition, student participation in synchronous and asynchronous classes is documented by both the teacher and the Learning Coach.
 All students must complete 900 school hours (K-6th) or 990 school hours (7th-12th) annually in accordance with state law.